 9. The Chicks

-The Chicks, formerly known as the Dixie Chicks, spent much of the 1990s as an independent act.
+Formerly known as the Dixie Chicks, the Chicks spent much of the 1990s as an independent act.
 The band stuck with playing on the country music and bluegrass concert circuit with no major labels interested.

 Throughout its career, the band has won 13 Grammy Awards and is one of the best-selling female bands of all time.